 As a California employee, you have a legal right to take time off work for certain qualifying family, medical and personal reasons, and this includes taking an unpaid, job-protected leave of absence to obtain or attempt to obtain relief from domestic violence, sexual assault or stalking.
 Unfortunately, some employers in California violate state leave laws by preventing employees from taking the protected leaves of absence they are required by law to provide.
 If you believe you are entitled to domestic violence leave in California and your employer has refused to approve the leave of absence, or has discriminated or retaliated against you by terminating or demoting you, you may be able to sue your employer for reinstatement, back pay, lost work benefits and other damages.
-Contact our knowledgeable California employment law attorney at Davtyan PLC today to discuss your options for legal recourse.
+Contact our knowledgeable California employment law attorney at Davtyan Law Firm today to discuss your options for legal recourse.

 California Laws on Domestic Violence Leave